1.7: Transformations

 General Form of a Transformed Function

-While going through the theory of this section, we will refer to the following two graphs often.
+While going through this section's theory, we will often refer to the following two graphs.

 The Order of Transformations

-To be honest, there is not one agreed upon "order" with which to perform transformations; however, every approach presented by mathematicians across the globe take into consideration the ramifications of the order they have selected.
-For example, suppose you have the point \( (2,3) \) from the graph of \( f(x) \) in Figure \( \PageIndex{1}A \) and you are asked to perform the following transformations:
+To be honest, there is not one agreed-upon "order" with which to perform transformations; however, every approach presented by mathematicians across the globe takes into consideration the ramifications of the order they have selected.
+For example, suppose you have the point \( (2,3) \) from the graph of \( f(x) \) in Figure \( \PageIndex{1A} \) and you are asked to perform the following transformations:

 Performing these operations in the order listed gives the following result: